Niklas20114552/uvdot-editor/README.md

 2. **Optional but recommended:** (Only for linux) Make a venv

-   `python3 -m venv uvdot-editor-venv`
+   `python3 -m venv uvdot-editor-venv && source uvdot-editor-venv/bin/activate`

-   `source uvdot-editor-venv/bin/activate`

 3. Install the dependencies